Notes on GTM, marketing, career and other side quests

 • Veed: Video editing and recording.

-• Screen Studio: To create GIFs and quick video recordings.
+• Screen Studio: To create GIFs and do quick video recording.

-• MCPs and skills: Playwright, marketing-skills.com, skills.sh, GA4, GSC, and Figma MCP.
+• MCPs and skills: Playwright, marketing-skills.com, skills.sh, GA4, GSC, and the Figma MCP.

 Other

-• Furniture: Medium-quality stuff, but it’s super portable, cost-effective, and functional.
+• Furniture (Ikea): Medium-quality stuff, but it is super portable, cost-effective, and functional.

 • Under Armour: 95% of my wardrobe is from UA.
 Expensive, but insanely functional.
-It doesn’t fade or tear easily, and even athleisure looks classy and comfy in formal settings.
+It does not fade or tear easily, and even the athleisure looks classy and comfortable in formal settings.